 I mounted the simple 4-way gas manifold to the inside front (the tap side) of the wood collar.
 I mounted this with basic 1/2-inch wood screws that I had lying around.
 And I drilled it directly to the wood collar.

 This allows me to supply gas to four more kegs.
-So in total, I can supply gas to seven kegs, which is one more than the number of taps I have.
+So in total, I can supply gas to seven kegs, one more than the number of taps I have.

 5. Pressure Testing The System